 Review management is exactly what it says it is.
-It’s the process of monitoring reviews about your business left across digital and social channels.
+It’s the process of monitoring ratings and reviews about your business left across digital and social channels.
 Or any channel where there’s a review.
 Sadly, we see that this tends to be a neglected part of e-commerce.

 Sure, positive reviews are essential for building brand trust and conversions.
 But what about the negative ones?